Guide to a Perfect trip in Egypt!

-Christmas is a day when Lord Jesus Christ was born, who people believe is the son of god.
+Christmas is a day when the Lord Jesus Christ was born, who Christians believe was the Son of God and Savior of the world.
 Most think that the actual birth date of Jesus Christ is unknown due to the little information available.
-In the Bible, the Gospel of St. Matthew says that Christ was born during the Great’s reign.
+In the Bible, the Gospel of St. Matthew says that Christ was born during Herod the Great’s reign.
 The birth date of Jesus by most people is celebrated on 25th of December, but some as per the traditional info celebrate the same on January 7th, every year.

-Coptic Christmas is also known as Old Christmas Day, and eleven days were dropped when in 1952, England and Scotland switched from the Julian to the Gregorian calendar.
-The people who did not accept this shift continued celebrating the same on January 7th.
-The January 7th date is valid only between 1901 and 2100 and from 2101 Coptic Christmas must be celebrated on the 8th of January, one day later.
+Coptic Christmas is also known as Old Christmas Day.
+In 1952 England and Scotland switched from the Julian to the Gregorian calendar, for example., but the people who did not accept this shift continued celebrating it on January 7th.
+The January 7th datew as valid between 1901 and 2100 but since 2101 Coptic Christmas must be celebrated on the 8th of January, one day later.

-Even with a small population of Christians, Egypt celebrates Christmas like a secular holiday.
-The festival has now become very commercial where anyone can buy Christmas decorations, food and trees easily.
+Even with a small population of Christians, Egypt celebrates Christmas like a major holiday, including some non-Christian Egyptians.
+The festival has now become very commercialozed where anyone can buy Christmas decorations, food and trees easily.
 Many places see special decoration for this festival.
 Santa in Egypt is called Baba Noel, meaning Father Christmas.
 Children wait for his arrival with gifts and even leave some Kahk for him.
-In Egypt, Christmas is celebrated on January 7th and the celebration boasts diversity.
-The forty days preceding Coptic Christmas are named as Advent season, during which people abstain from eating animal products and dairy food.
+The forty days preceding Coptic Christmas are called Advent season, during which people abstain from eating animal products and dairy food.

 The special fast during Advent season shows the devotion and self control of all those who wish to participate in this special celebration.
 Egyptians attend church on the eve of this day dressed in new clothes.
 After the service, people gather for the special bread called ‘qurban’, meaning sacrifice.
 This Egyptian tradition differs from the Christian tradition of serving wine and bread.

-Qurban bread has a Holy Cross in the centre with 12 dots representing 12 apostles.
+Qurban bread has a Holy Cross in the centre with 12 dots representing the 12 apostles of Christ.
 After this people have a special meal referred as Fata, made mainly out of rice, bread, boiled meat and garlic.
-In the morning, people visit friends and relatives, while exchanging Kaik, which is enjoyed with Shorbat, a special drink.
+In the morning, people visit friends and relatives, while exchanging Kaik, which is enjoyed with Sherbat, a special drink.
+According to historical legends, the Holy Family moved to Egypt to escape the evil King Herod ahead the Nativity.
+During this time the churches here are decorated with lamps and candles.
+Coptic Advent and Christmas are a wonderful time of year!